 Virginia Tech® home

-First-Generation Student Support
+First-Generation Student Success

-First-Generation Student Support
+First-Generation Student Success

-At Virginia Tech, a student is identified as a first-generation college student if neither parent/guardian has earned a bachelor’s degree at a four-year college or university.
+A student is identified as a first-generation college student if neither parent/guardian has earned a bachelor’s degree at a four-year college or university.
+Student Affairs is committed to the ongoing development of resources and tools that contribute to first-generation college student success.

 Signature Events